A Primer on AP Power Save in Wi-Fi 8: Overview, Analysis, and Open Challenges: Other proposals

 \subsection{STA offloading}

-The APs must provide fair connectivity to all STAs.
+APs must ensure fair connectivity for all STAs.
 However, in dense deployments, the load is non-uniformly distributed between the APs.
-When an AP is significantly underutilized, e.g., serving a single STA with sparse traffic, it still consumes a lot of power.
-The literature offers several methods for offloading STAs from underutilized APs, allowing them to save energy by temporarily transitioning to a deep doze state~\cite{dynamic_ap_switching}.
+An underutilized AP (e.g., serving a single STA with sparse traffic), still consumes a lot of power.
+Literature suggests offloading STAs from such APs, allowing the AP to temporarily transition to a deep doze state~\cite{dynamic_ap_switching}.

 Before Wi-Fi 8, the standard did not offer any framework for coordination between APs.
-Hence, an AP can only decide to stop serving an STA, but it cannot control the rest of the handover procedure.
-This results in disruption in the data flows, packet loss and unnecessary packet retransmissions.
-For example, an STA can select a wrong AP due to incomplete RSSI measurements.
-With the introduction of Multi-AP Coordination to TGbn discussion, Wi-Fi APs can exchange information to facilitate a seamless roaming of the STAs.
+Hence, an AP could only decide to stop serving an STA, but could not control the rest of the handover procedure.
+This caused data flow disruptions, packet loss and unnecessary retransmissions.
+For instance, an STA might select the wrong AP due to incomplete RSSI measurements.
+With the introduction of Multi-AP Coordination to TGbn discussion, Wi-Fi APs can now exchange information to facilitate seamless STA roaming.